 Complexed PSA and percent-free PSA

 Serum PSA exists in both free form and complexed to a number of protease inhibitors, especially alpha-1-antichymotrypsin.
 Assays for total PSA measure both free and complexed forms.
 Assays for free PSA are available.
 Complexed PSA can be found by subtracting free PSA from the total PSA.
 Several studies have addressed whether complexed PSA or percent-free PSA (ratio of free to total) are more sensitive and specific than total PSA.
 One retrospective study evaluated total PSA, free/total, and complexed PSA in a group of 300 men, 75 of whom had prostate cancer.
-Large values of total, small values of free/total, and large values of complexed PSA were associated with the presence of cancer; the authors chose the cutoff of each measure to yield 95% sensitivity and found estimated specificities of 21.8%, 15.6%, and 26.7%.
-The preponderance of evidence concerning the utility of complexed and percent-free PSA is not clear, however, total PSA remains the standard.
+Large values of total, small values of free/total, and large values of complexed PSA were associated with the presence of cancer; the authors chose the cutoff of each measure to yield 95% sensitivity and found estimated specificities of 21.8% in total PSA, 15.6% in free/total PSA, and 26.7% in complexed PSA.
+The preponderance of evidence concerning the utility of complexed and percent-free PSA is not clear; however, total PSA remains the standard.

-A number of authors have considered whether complexed PSA or percent-free PSA in conjunction with total PSA can improve the latter's sensitivity.
+A number of authors have considered whether complexed PSA or percent-free PSA in conjunction with total PSA can improve total PSA sensitivity.
 Of special interest is the gray zone of total PSA, the range from 2.5 ng/mL to 4.0 ng/mL.
 A meta-analysis of 18 studies addressed the added diagnostic benefit of percent-free PSA.
 There was no uniformity of cutoff among these studies.
-For cutoffs ranging from 8% to 25% (free/total), sensitivity/specificity ranged from about 45%/95% to 95%/15%.
+For cutoffs ranging from 8% to 25% (free/total), results ranged from about 45% sensitivity/95% specificity to 95% sensitivity/15% specificity.